SAP-samples/cloud-espm-cloud-native/README.md

 #### Test the ESPM Application Locally
 To test the ESPM application, [Postman REST Client](https://www.getpostman.com/apps) can be used.
 A Postman collection which is provided [here](./documentation/postman-collections/ESPM-Local.postman_collection.json) has all the request URLs and sample request body payloads (in case of a POST request).

-## Running the application on Cloud Foundry
+## Deploying the ESPM application on Cloud Foundry

 To run the application on Cloud Foundry you need an account on SAP Cloud Platform Cloud Foundry Environment Productive account.
 *Please note that in SAP Cloud Platform Cloud Foundry Environment,  for a trial account, there is limited resource and you get a RAM of 2 GB which is not sufficient to run the complete ESPM application.*